 Spin Polarization Without Net Magnetization

 Great soccer players know how to impart spin to the ball so that it swerves past the goalkeeper.
 In an analogous way, researchers can play with the interconnected spin and momentum of a material’s electrons to engineer new physical effects .
 In the simplest ferromagnets, for example, spins aligned along or against the material’s magnetic moment lie in different energy bands.
 This band “splitting” promotes the spin polarization of flowing electrons—an effect that lies at the core of spintronics.
 In certain nonmagnetic materials, on the other hand, electrons passing through at a specific angle are spin polarized in one direction preferentially, producing a spin-splitting effect despite the absence of magnetism.
 A vast literature has attributed the origin of this momentum-dependent spin orientation to spin-orbit coupling (SOC), a relativistic effect connecting the spin and orbital degrees of freedom at the atomic scale .
 Lin-Ding Yuan and colleagues now show that a similar effect can be obtained in the absence of SOC, by taking advantage of a material’s antiferromagnetic order instead .
-Their approach, based on an analysis of magnetic space groups, paves the way to the identification of a new class of materials with spin-polarizing properties.
+Other groups have proposed this idea .
+But the new work from Yuan and co-workers is based on an analysis of magnetic space groups, which paves the way to the identification of a new class of materials with spin-polarizing properties.

 In crystals with SOC, electrons’ spins align along the spin-orbit-induced magnetic field, and their orientations therefore depend on the direction of their linear momentum.
 This dependence, or “spin texture,” produces exotic phenomena such as the spin Hall effect—the creation of a pure spin current transverse to the direction of the injected current flow .
 If the crystal structure also lacks inversion symmetry, flowing electrons can create a transient magnetization whose orientation depends on the direction of injection .
 However, generating a sufficiently large SOC to create a spin texture requires heavy elements, and materials incorporating these elements are often fragile and sometimes toxic.
 Generating spin textures without relying on SOC is a big deal for spintronics because it eliminates the need to deal with such “complicated” materials.